Lesson 2 Journey Through the Pages

 Great Opening Lines

-You never get a second chance ____ make a first impression.
+You never get a second chance to make ____ first impression.

-It ____ very important to make a good impression on others when we meet them for the first time.
+It is very important to make a good ____ on others when we meet them for the first time.

-____ people aren’t the only ones who make first impressions — books do as well.
+But people aren’t the only ones who make first impressions ____ books do as well.

 A powerful first line ____ a book can catch readers’ attention and make them want to read on.